torvalds/linux/Documentation/admin-guide/kdump/kdump.rst

 ============================================

-CONFIG_CRASH_DM_CRYPT can be enabled to support saving the dump file to an encrypted disk volume.
+CONFIG_CRASH_DM_CRYPT can be enabled to support saving the dump file to an encrypted disk volume (only x86_64 supported for now).
 User space can interact with /sys/kernel/config/crash_dm_crypt_keys for setup,

 1. Tell the first kernel what logon keys are needed to unlock the disk volumes,
     # Add key #1